grigi/talkey/README.rst

         engine_preference=['espeak'],

         # Here you segment the configuration by engine
+        # Key is the engine SLUG, in this case ``espeak``
         espeak={
+            # Specify the engine options:
+            'enabled': True,

-            # Specify some engine defaults (globally)
+            # Specify some default voice options
             'defaults': {
                     'words_per_minute': 150,
                     'variant': 'f4',
             },

-            # Here you specify language-specific configuration
+            # Here you specify language-specific voice options
             # e.g. for english we prefer the mbrola en1 voice
             'languages': {
                 'en': {